 Bikramjit Das’s research is in the investigation and analysis of rare and extreme events using tools from applied probability, statistics and optimization.
 The application domain for his research spans insurance, finance, telecommunication and more recently social and economic networks.
 He received his Ph.D. from the School of OR&IE at Cornell University.
 He was a post-doctoral researcher the RiskLab at ETH Zurich before joining SUTD.

-He teaches undergraduate level classes in Probability, Statistics, Stochastic Simulation and a graduate class in Stochastic Modeling.
+He teaches undergraduate level lectures in Probability, Statistics, Simulation, Analytics and graduate lectures in Stochastic Modeling.

 - PhD in Operations Research, Cornell University, USA